Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/static-playlist-website-with-nextjs-and-prisma.md

 In the meantime, I've [added Tailwind to this Next.js project](https://daily-dev-tips.com/posts/setting-up-nextjs-with-tailwind-css/) to make it look a bit fancier.

-Inside our template, we render a grid of playlists, each link to its individual page.
+We render a grid of playlists inside our template, each link to its page.

 ```js
 const Index = ({ playlists }) => (